Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Erinyes.md

 "languages": "Infernal, telepathy 120 ft."
 "cr": "12"
 "traits":
-- "desc": "The erinyes's weapon attacks are magical and deal an extra dice: 3d8|avg\
+- "desc": "The erinyes's weapon attacks are magical and deal an extra dice:3d8|text(13)\
     \ (3d8) poison damage on a hit (included in the attacks)."
   "name": "Hellish Weapons"
 - "desc": "The erinyes has advantage on saving throws against spells and other magical\